 - Xiao Zhuang and Man Man.
 It was interesting how they shared some likeness with one another too, especially that one time when they got drunk together–more her than him.

 - Cindy and Man Man.
 They were seriously friends.
-Regardless of how they seemed to make poor decision at one time or another, they didn’t desert each other–or judge.
-Though Man Man had stressed that she wasn’t siding with anyone when she had that conversation with Qiao Ping near the end, but I think she has every right to side with Cindy since she knew Cindy longer.
+Regardless of how they seemed to make poor decisions at one time or another, they didn’t desert each other–or judge.
+Though Man Man had stressed that she wasn’t siding with anyone when she had that conversation with Qiao Ping near the end, I thought she had every right to side with Cindy since she knew Cindy longer.
 But must admit she kept her words since she treated both girls equally–as friends, not attacking Qiao Ping for pulling such selfish stunts.

 - Everyone had some link with one another.
 Not just because they were in the club together or knew one person through another.
 But it was like they could bond at one point or another through different circumstances.

 - Xiao Zhuang and Cindy.
 To be honest, I was taking in Ah Kang’s words too much at the beginning and felt like they were better off as friends.
 But through different scenes that unfolded, I got more attached to them though didn’t have high hopes since they seemed to be from two different worlds.
 Then came the flashbacks that Xiao Zhuang had with the two of them, it seemed like they were so in-sync with each other–regardless of how outsiders would feel odd seeing them together.
 I guess her past baggage was too much and she didn’t realize Xiao Zhuang was the right one for her until she stepped out of the whole scene.
 She didn’t know if Xiao Zhuang was just a good friend when she needed him for support–or was he the one for her until later.
 But glad they ended up together all the same.